How to Stop a Winding Up Petition and Protect Your Business

 Impact on Creditors and Debts

 Understanding the compulsory liquidation process prepares stakeholders for the next significant phase: examining the impact on creditors and debts following the granting of a winding-up order.
-When a winding up order is made, the assets of the company are liquidated to settle debts.
+When a winding-up order is made, the company's assets are liquidated to settle debts.
 This impacts creditors based on their hierarchy and claims.
 A genuine dispute or cross-claim by other creditors might influence the distribution process, potentially delaying settlements.

 Factor Impact on Creditors